MirolimMajidov/EventMessaging/README.md

 ```

 A section may have the following subsections: <br/>
-`DefaultSettings` - to set the default configuration/settings for connecting to the RabbintMQ and publishing and receiving messages.
+`DefaultSettings` - to set the default configuration/settings for connecting to the RabbitMQ and publishing and receiving messages.
 If you don't pass them, it will use default settings of RabbitMQ;  The default settings has optional parameter named `QueueArguments` to pass the arguments to the queue. <br/>
 `Publishers` - set custom settings for the publishers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings; <br/>
 `Subscribers` - set custom settings for the subscribers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings.
 The subscriber event has optional parameter named `QueueArguments` to pass the arguments to the queue.